preston/marketplace-ui/README.md

 First, build:

-	grunt build # to build your local copy with any local changes
+	ng build # to build your local copy with any local changes

 Then, assuming you've already familiar with [Docker](https://www.docker.com) awesomeness and have it installed, plop the build into a wicked-fast [nginx](http://nginx.org) web server container using the including Dockerfile with: